 Q: If we propose a CVA what will the banks reaction be?

-Remember the bank is (usually) secured, therefore the CVA cannot bind the bank in legally, but conversion of the overdraft into a longer term loan may give the bank more comfort that the company is keen to repay the debts.
-Talk to a turnaround practitioner used to dealing with banks.
+Remember, the bank is (usually) secured, therefore the CVA cannot bind the bank in legally, but conversion of the overdraft into a longer term loan may give the bank more comfort that the company is keen to repay the debts.
+Talk to a turnaround practitioner who is used to dealing with banks.

 Remember banks are in the business of financing and helping customers not knocking them over unnecessarily!